 Featured Volunteer Opportunity – Camp Hosts

 Stake your claim to free camping at Patapsco Valley State Park!

 That’s right!
 Volunteer as a camp host and it’s all yours!
 Camp hosts are needed through the camping season from April through October.
 You get a rustic campsite with great nature views provided by the Hilton and Hollofield campgrounds at Patapsco Valley State Park.
 All you have to do is commit a minimum of one month to camping and bring your own gear.
-Camp hosts are asked to spend 20 hours a week helping campers, selling firewood and keeping the camping facilities tidy.
+Camp hosts are asked to spend 30 hours a week helping campers, selling firewood and keeping the camping facilities tidy.
 Priority consideration is given to anyone who can stay longer.
 The park staff will provide all the training you need.
-So pitch in as a park volunteer and pitch your tent (or camping trailer, etc.)!
-Sign up for your campsite now by contacting Volunteer Coordinator, Donna Seymour at (410) 465-3287 or by email at firstname.lastname@example.org.
+So pitch in as a park volunteer.
+Sign up for your campsite now by contacting Volunteer Coordinator, Jennifer Thompson at (410) 465-3287 or by email at firstname.lastname@example.org.